ElectricRCAircraftGuy/glances_wiki/Home.md

 Glances development factory uses the 'git flow' workflow.
 The development model is greatly inspired by existing models out there.
 The central repository holds two main branches with an infinite lifetime:

-* master: main branch where the source code of HEAD always reflects a production-ready state
+* master: main branch where the source code of HEAD always reflects a production-ready state.
+Do *NOT* pull on this branch but on the develop one.
 * develop: main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release

 Please [read this page](https://github.com/nicolargo/glances/wiki/How-to-contribute-to-Glances-%3F).